-Michael has been contacted by many constituents who are very concerned about the rollout of internet services by toob as it is proposing to use telegraph poles where no underground utilities are available.
+In Summer 2022, Michael was contacted by many constituents who were very concerned about the rollout of internet services by toob as the company was proposing to use new telegraph poles where no underground utilities were available.

-Michael has raised constituents’ concerns with toob, and on 22 June a constituent very kindly informed him that they had received a leaflet informing them of a meeting that was due to be held the following evening by toob.
+Michael raised constituents’ concerns with toob, and on 22 June 2022, a constituent very kindly informed him that they had received a leaflet inviting them to a meeting that was due to be held the following evening by toob.

-Unfortunately, due to the late notice and exisiting diary commitment, Michael was unable to attend the meeting personally, but was able to send a member of his team to attend on his behalf.
+Unfortunately, due to the late notice and existing diary commitments, Michael was unable to attend the meeting personally, but was able to send a member of his team to attend on his behalf.
 He was pleased that Heatherside and Parkside County Councillor, Edward Hawkins, was also able to be there.

-At the meeting, residents were able to voice their objections very loudly and clearly.
-The CEO of toob, Nick Parbutt, agreed to suspend operations across Frimley to allow a full review, which would take up to three months.
-Below is the update email Michael received on 1 July from Business Manager, Gavin Pidduck.
+At the meeting, residents were able to voice their objections very clearly.
+The CEO of toob, Nick Parbutt, agreed to suspend operations to allow a full review, which would take up to three months.
+Below is the update email Michael received on 1 July 2022 from toob's Business Manager, Gavin Pidduck.

 ‘Further to my email of 17 June below, I wish to provide you with an update on our discussions with residents in your constituency regarding our full-fibre network deployment.